 Indicator 2.2.7 The Biomass Producer has implemented appropriate control systems and procedures for verifying that air quality is not adversely affected by forest management activities.
 Finding Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
 The contract includes the requirement to avoid the following unacceptable sources wood: - Illegally harvest wood; - Wood harvested in violation of traditional and civil rights; - Wood harvested from forests where high conservation values are threatened by management activities; - Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; - Wood from forests were genetically modified trees are planted; - Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
 Enviva requires all suppliers to sign an annual Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
 Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure it Enviva is aware of forest impact assessments, planning implementation and monitoring efforts of forestry best management practices including regulations related to forest management activities effect on air quality in all of Enviva's supply areas.
 Enviva reviews sources such as the National Association of State Foresters, USFS Forest Inventory Analysis, World Wildlife Fund, Conservation International and World Resources Institute to conduct a state by state study of its supply area.
 The analysis indicates there are ample state and regional forest assessment tools that help determine forestry regulations within the supply base area.
-All states in the supply area have forestry regulations pertaining to the use of fire as a silvicultural tool.
-The analysis determined the wood products industry is well established, logger training is an industry norm and the use of forestry best management practices are a long-standing business practice in the supply base area.
-Enviva is a member of regional state forestry associations responsible for reviewing and developing logger training in conjunction with state forestry commissions related to forestry best manage practices.
-Enviva interacts with these groups to improve forestry best management practices guidelines and monitor enforcement including air quality from forest management.
+All states in the supply area have forestry regulations within the supply base area a long-standing business practice in the supply base area.
+Enviva is a member of regi best management practices guidelines and monitor enforcement including air quality from forest management.

 In the United States regulation of forestry practices has its roots in federal law and acts designed to provide minimum guidance to states in developing state specific laws and regulations and ranks in the top 88th percentile in Regulatory Quality in the World Bank, Worldwide Governance Indicators and in the top 90th percentile in Rule of Law.
 Chemical use in forest management activities also follow EPA guidance under FIFRA and include in-woods practices.
 A review of the EPA Civil Cases and Settlements by Statute resulted in no findings related to forest management activities.
 The United States has a robust legal system that deters the abuse of state and federal regulation.